doguilmak/Rock-Paper-Scissors-with-Thompson-Sampling/README.md

 ![ts_histogram](Plot/ts_histogram.png)

 The histogram specified in ts_histogram.png shows the distribution of the last round.
-In line with the preferences, the algorithm obtained inferences from the user's preferences and only 3 wins were obtained in 12 rounds.
+In line with the preferences, the algorithm obtained inferences from the user's preferences and only 1 win were obtained in 12 rounds.
 The system made a **random choice only in the first round.**

 You can find detailed preferences and results in **console_ts.xml**.